mekukun/mekukun/README.md

 Just a guy who loves daydreaming
 --------------------------------

-My career's goal is to realize NerveGear (ナーヴギア) from SAO franchise.
-Well, it's going to be a long journey but hey, what's a life without a dream?

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [piangree147@gmail.com](mailto:piangree147@gmail.com)
 * 🚀  I'm currently working on [a course project](http://github.com/mekukun/OC-Team1)